-5 INFRASTRUCTURE DELIVERY PLAN
+6 INFRASTRUCTURE DELIVERY PLAN

-- 5.1 The Infrastructure Delivery Plan (IDP) considers how the necessary physical, social and green infrastructure will be provided to implement the policies and proposals identified in the Blaby Local Plan Delivery (Development Plan Document).
-The IDP supplements that contained in the Local Plan Core Strategy 2013. - 5.2 The policies of the Core Strategy referred to the need to deliver services, facilities and infrastructure to support growth (Policy CS11) and the ways in which contributions will be sought from developers to deliver this (Policy CS12).
-This IDP identifies the major infrastructure required to deliver the policies and proposals of the Delivery DPD, who will provide it, where, when and how (either direct provision or financial contribution). - 5.3 The IDP considers the specific requirements for large sites (more than 500 houses or 20 hectares of employment land).
+- 6.1 The Infrastructure Delivery Plan (IDP) considers how the necessary physical, social and green infrastructure will be provided to implement the policies and proposals identified in the Blaby Local Plan Delivery (Development Plan Document).
+The IDP supplements that contained in the Local Plan Core Strategy 2013. - 6.2 The policies of the Core Strategy refer to the need to deliver services, facilities and infrastructure to support growth (Policy CS11) and the ways in which contributions will be sought from developers to deliver this (Policy CS12).
+This IDP identifies the major infrastructure required to deliver the policies and proposals of the Delivery DPD, who will provide it, where, when and how (either direct provision or financial contribution). - 6.3 The IDP considers the specific requirements for large sites (more than 500 houses or 20 hectares of employment land).
 For the smaller residential sites proposed in the plan, the IDP considers the generic contributions that will be required.
-Where specific requirements have been identified from any of the proposed allocations, these are identified in the policy relating to that site. - 5.4 An integrated approach has been taken to the identification of necessary infrastructure and its delivery through co-operation with developers and key infrastructure providers. - 5.5 The IDP identifies infrastructure requirements associated with new developments.
-The financial costs of these will help to inform the Council's assessment of viability in relation to site options and policies.
+Where specific requirements have been identified from any of the proposed allocations, these are identified in the policy relating to that site. - 6.4 An integrated approach has been taken to the identification of necessary infrastructure and its delivery through co-operation with developers and key infrastructure providers. - 6.5 The IDP identifies infrastructure requirements associated with new developments.
+The financial costs of these will help to inform the Council's assessment of viability in relation to site options and policies. - 6.6 The Planning Obligations and Developer Contributions Supplementary Planning Document 2010, and any subsequent update, outlines the District Council's strategy for securing developer contributions in relation to new development.
+In addition, the Leicestershire County Council Planning Obligations Policy 2014 provides a framework for developer contributions processes and procedures, between the County Council and the District Council for securing and implementing developer contributions.